Jorge: Hey mom, can you pleeeeaase buy me this: **holds up what looks like a DVD case**

 There is nothing to install and your work is usually saved on the cloud in real time.
 Because there is nothing to install, it means that the applications usually does not depend entirely on hardware.
 This means that older computers run cloud based Office suites better than local installations.

-If you already have an email account from one of these providers, you already have access to their online Office suites.
+Most of the big name email address providers also have cloud base office suite.
+If you already have an email account from one of these providers, you have access to their online Office suites.

 + Browser based means no program to install

 + Auto saves your work